MinaProtocol/mina/docs/demo.md

 #### Check account balances

-Naturally, you might be interested in seeing how and when the network processes your transactions.
+Naturally, you might be interested in seeing how and when the network processes your payments.
 You can do that by either inquiring for a specific address or all account balances.
 Here are the commands to do so:

 **Checking account balance**
 ```